-The Perfect Hero's Journey Example: Star Wars
+Star Wars: Hero's Journey Example and Case Study

 3. Nature vs. Machine

 The opposing power of Nature and Machine is evident throughout Star Wars.
-As just mentioned, the Empire’s base, the Death Star, is a cold, lifeless killing machine.
+As just mentioned, the Empire's base, the Death Star, is a cold, lifeless killing machine.
 However, the Rebel Base is set amid a lush green rainforest.
-Simple contrasts like this provide a simple form of establishing this theme.
+Contrasts like this provide a simple form of establishing this theme.

 But Star Wars digs deeper than this by using its mythology of the Force to layer the theme deeply into the narrative.
 And its primary narrative device is the Lightsaber.

 Heralded by Obi-Wan as “an elegant weapon,” the Lightsaber is the tool of the nearly-extinct Jedi.
-It is “not as clumsy or random as a blaster,” Obi-Wan opines.
+It is “not as clumsy or random as a blaster,” Obi-Wan describes.

 Yet Han Solo, a self-reliant rule-breaker, dismisses the Jedi way as “a lot of simple tricks and nonsense.”
 He affirms his self-reliant beliefs when he claims, “Hokey religions and ancient weapons are no match for a good blaster at your side, kid.”